-In computing and ICT we aim to develop learners to be capable and safe users of information, communication and technology systems
+In computing and ICT we aim to develop learners who are capable and safe users of information, communication and technology systems.

 We aim for all student’s to become competent user’s and with most becoming effective creators and developers

 - Digital Literacy including eSafety – using computers effectively – networks, software and online services